yubo-dev/driva-digital-broker/README.md

 ## Running Tests

 1. **Backend Tests (Unit and Integration Tests):**
-   - Navigate to the `/backend` directory:
+   - Navigate to the `/backend` directory, ensure the dependencies are all installed:
      ```bash
      cd backend
      ```